TheGatesOfParadise/CombineProject/README.md

 # CombineProject

-This project demonstrate how to use basic combine and Latest/Zip operator to retreive data and then present it to a view
+This project demonstrates how to use basic combine and Latest/Zip operator to retreive data and then present it to a view

 `Use Combine Latest operator`
 Video: https://www.youtube.com/watch?v=UvXvFa-k6dw&list=PLSbpzz0GJp5QHQPK3QPjzuwoRn62zDtL8&index=2